EunchongKim/github.io/README.md

 ## Java

 There are five products written in Java: Pelican Social Life Maker, Alggagi, Homemade Database, Stag and Oxo.
 These projects deploy Java and sometimes JavaFX.
-'Pelican Social Life Maker' is basically a group project, however, I devoted the most effort as the team leader from deciding the game concept to developing the game with JavaFX.
+'Pelican Social Life Maker' is basically an well cooperative group project, additionally, I devoted the most effort as the team leader from deciding the game concept to developing the game with JavaFX.
 Other four are the individual products which all hit the highest result of the course.

 ### Pelican Social Life Maker